MrJohnWeez/VR-Excavator-Simulator/readme.md

 ### D1

-1. Person with an Oculus rift uses buttons that trigger events.
+1. Person with an Oculus Rift uses buttons that trigger events.
 These events control menus and excavation functions.
 Once a menu displays a user points the controller at where they want to navigate and then pull the front trigger.
 2. If user holds clutch button and rotates controllers, excavator function will move dependent on user settings
 3. If a user moves the right or left joystick (forwards or backwards) the excavator tracks move with a certain force proportional to the input magnitude.
 4. An Oculus controller passes input events to Steam-VR that then get passed to the Unity Engine.
-They are then handled as events within the game engine to preform certain event driven tasks.
+They are then handled as events within the game engine to perform certain event driven tasks.

 ### D2